 If the day is really rainy most probably your normal shoes will get soaked even if you ride with fenders.
 The only possible way to avoid that is to use waterproof shoe covers.
 They are specially designed just for that purpose and you can find them in any bike shop.
 The waterproof shoe covers are small and light and you can carry them all the time in your rucksack.
 You will definitely appreciate the waterproof shoe covers because the shoes dry off very slowly.

 Depending on the weather you can choose to ride with long pants or short pants.
 Have in mind that it’s always easier to dry your legs than a pair of super wet long pants.
 You can find some dedicated waterproof long pants for cycling, but I don’t recommend them as they are too expensive and not so useful after all.
 Anyways this choice is up to you.

 Bike commuting in the rain can be much more acceptable when you have good, quality waterproof bike jacket.
 It is one of the essentials to stay dry and safe.
-The fabrics are getting better and better with the time and in 2016 we have some of the best cycling jackets which are light, breathable and waterproof at the same time.
+The fabrics are getting better and better and in 2018 we have some of the best cycling jackets which are light, breathable and waterproof at the same time.

 If you have a dedicated bike computer please check if it’s waterproof to avoid problems.
-You can see our article for more info: How to Choose the Best Cycling Computer.
+If you are interested in buying a good bike computer visit our article HERE.

 Race blades are fenders specially made for road bikes and they are not so effective like the full fenders but still keeps a big chunk of the mud and the water away.
 The third type is the mountain bike type fenders.